irakibul7/blockchain-demo/README.md

 ## Acknowledgments

-- Satoshi Nakamoto for the original blockchain concept
+- Satoshi Nakamoto for the original blockchain concept [Bitcoin Whitepaper](https://bitcoin.org/bitcoin.pdf)
 - The open-source community for continuous inspiration and support

 ## Contact